comp110-lytle/comp110/site/exercises/list-unit-tests.md

 # List Unit Tests

 In this exercise you will continue building list utility functions.
 In contrast with the previous exercise, for EX05 you will get practice writing unit tests for your functions which gives you more reassurance of their correctness and makes testing your functions easier.

+## Forbidden Constructs

-Your function implementations may only make use of the built-in `len` function, and a `list` object's methods `append` and `pop`.
+Your function implementations may only make use of subscription notation, the built-in `len` function, and a `list` object's methods `append` and `pop`.

 Specifically off-limits in this exercise are the following capabilities which you would only know if you have prior experience in Python.
 Making use of any of the following will result in no credit for the function you use them in: